DV

 Strategy & risk

-ISPY tracks SPX with a basket approach, while SPYI tracks S&P 500 Index using an options strategy.
+ISPY tracks SPX with a basket approach, while SPYI tracks S&P 500 Index with an options approach.
+Beta is 0.9342 for ISPY and 0.69 for SPYI, indicating SPYI is less volatile relative to the market.

 SPYI beta0.69